-For nearly two decades nine children were abused by their mother to atone for their "sins".
+For nearly two decades eight of nine children were abused by their mother to atone for their "sins".

 They were starved, submerged overnight in cold swimming pools, ordered to run "punishment marathons", and forced to wear signs around their neck which read "liar".